Designing Inputs

 The Input Inventory

 Before designing better inputs, audit what you have.
-Most people vastly underestimate the information available to them.
+Most people underestimate what they already hold.

 Mapping What You Have